albertibass/ggso_website/_posts/2016-09-03-registration-announcement.md

 Please note that, due to high demand, middle schools (B division) will **not** be allowed to register for this tournament.

-The team registration fee is $150, and should be paid via check made out to “Golden Gate SciOly” and mailed to:
+The team registration fee is $150, and should be paid via check made out to “Golden Gate Science Olympiad” and mailed to:

 <p align="center">
 531 Lasuen Ave<br>